🔼The name Abishai: Summary

 In 2 Samuel 10:10 and all of 1 Chronicles, his name is written as אבשי (Abshai).
 In 1 Samuel and the rest of 2 Samuel, he's called אבישי (Abishai).

-Etymology of the name Abishai
+🔼Etymology of the name Abishai

-It's not directly clear how the name Abishai is constructed, but there are a few possibilities, and it's also quite clear that the first part of the name Abishai consists of the common Hebrew word אב (ab), meaning father:
+It's not directly clear how the name Abishai is constructed, but there are a few possibilities, and it's also quite clear that the first part of the name Abishai consists of the common Hebrew word אב ('ab), meaning father:

 But the second part of the name Abishai is disputed.
 One possibility is that it's meant to be the same as name ישי, which is the name of Abishai's grandfather Jesse.
 In English these names don't really sound alike, but apparently they did in Bible times.
 The Septuagint lists these names as Ιεσσαι (Iessai) for Jesse, and Αβεσσαι (Abessai) for Abishai.

 To make matters worse: the meaning of the name Jesse is also disputed, but may mean either My Husband or Yah Exists.
-The name Abishai would thus mean both My Father Is My Husband or My Father Yah Exists.
+The name Abishai would thus mean both My Father Is My Husband and My Father Yah Exists.

-Another possibility comes when we recognize that in names the word אב is often followed by a yod in connection with names of places to express the lord of a country, city, village.
-The second part of the name Abishai would then be the masculine noun שי (shay), meaning a gift, or a gift offered as homage (Isaiah 18:7, Psalm 68:30 and Psalm 76:12).
+Another possibility comes when we recognize that in names the word אב is often followed by a yod in connection with names of places to express the lord of a country, city or village.
+The second part of the name Abishai would then be the masculine noun שי (shay), meaning a gift, or a gift offered as homage (Isaiah 18:7, Psalm 68:30 and 76:12).
 This noun is a bit of an orphan; we have no idea from which root or what verb it derives.